 Answering Interview Questions About Moving Out of Management

-Responding to questions about your desire to downshift from a management job to a specialist position can be very tricky.
+Responding to interview questions about your desire to downshift from a management job to a specialist position can be very tricky.
 Maybe you are a sales manager who now wants to go back to sales, an editor who wants to be a writer again, or a principal who wants to get back into the classroom.
 Your challenge in accounting for your desire to downshift is to answer the question without seeming like you lack motivation or are looking for an easier job.

 One approach is to frame your answer as a personal preference for the new position while emphasizing your success and satisfaction in the higher-level role.
 It will help to provide specific examples of how you were effective as a manager and how you impacted the bottom line.